 The early childhood setting is then authorised to recruit and employ on a fixed term/fixed purpose contract a suitable staff member, with parental involvement in the recruitment process.

-As a requirement the new staff member must have accredited training with a special needs component.
+As a requirement, the new staff member must have accredited training with a special needs component.
 Training providers should be encouraged to provide accredited components at the various levels.

 Concept of the role (Job Description) must acknowledge the shift ‘from placing one adult to support an individual child to supporting a whole setting to include a child’ (NDA, 2011).
 Additional Staff member works with the group, supporting the child’s integration/connection with others.